rubyforgood/casa/README.md

    1. _Remove all gems before you proceed_: `gem uninstall -aIx`
 1. If `bin/setup` fails with a credentials error:
    1. Open the `.env` file.
-   1. update the values of `POSTGRES_USER` and `POSTGRES_PASSWORD`to match your PostgreSQL credentials.
+   1. Update the values of `POSTGRES_USER` and `POSTGRES_PASSWORD`to match your PostgreSQL credentials.
    1. Run `bin/setup`

 ## Running the App / Verifying Installation